conorbmurphy/galvanizereference/README.md

 2. `Variance`: the expectation of the squared deviation of a random variable from its mean
 3. `Skewness`: a measure of asymmetry of a probability distribution about its mean.
 Since it’s to the 3rd power, we care about whether it’s positive or negative.
 4. `Kurtosis`: a measure of the "tailedness" of the probability distribution

+Variance is calculated as the squared deviation of the mean: `var(x) = E[(x - μ)<sup>2</sup>]`.  σ<sup>2</sup> and s<sup>2</sup> are different in that s<sup>2</sup> is multiplied by 1/(n-1) because n-1 is considered to be the degrees of freedom and a sample tends to understate a true population variance.
+Because you have a smaller sample, you expect the true variance to be larger.
+The number of **degrees of freedom** is the number of values in the final calculation of a statistic that are free to vary.
+The sample variance has N-1 degrees of freedom, since it is computed from N random scores minus the only 1 parameter estimated as intermediate step, which is the sample mean.

 Example: your visitor log shows the following number of visits for each of the last seven days: [6, 4, 7, 4, 9, 3, 5].
 What's the probability of have ing zero visits tomorrow?